cbinsights/form-design-system/src/components/README.md

 ## Development

-To start the styleguide development server, run `yarn serve` in the root directory of this repository.
+To start the styleguide development server, run `yarn comp:serve` in the root directory of this repository.